the-unrealist/the-unrealist/_posts/2024-01-31-dev-log-01-essential-steps-for-new-unreal-projects.md

 In these dev logs, **I share my thought process and decision-making in hopes that others find it interesting**.
 The logs will cover both technical and game design topics.

-Let's begin with the 9 essential steps I always take when creating a new Unreal Engine project:
+Let's begin with the ten essential steps I always take when creating a new Unreal Engine project:

 ## 1. Think about the game's architecture
 The architecture of a game makes a lasting impact in every way, yet is very difficult to change later on. **A well-designed architecture is the glue that holds any software—especially games—together**.